d12frosted/elpa-mirror/gnu/llm-readme.txt

-      it isn't guaranteed to replace the actual system prompt), examples, and other important elements, all detailed in the docstring for this function.  `response-format' can be `'json', to force JSON output, but the prompt also needs to mention and ideally go into detail about what kind of JSON response is desired.
+      it isn't guaranteed to replace the actual system prompt), examples, and other important elements, all detailed in the docstring for this function.  `response-format' can be `'json', to force JSON output, or a JSON schema (see below) but the prompt also needs to mention and ideally go into detail about what kind of JSON response is desired.
 Providers with the `json-response' capability support JSON output, and it will be ignored if unsupported.
 The `non-standard-params' let you specify other options that might vary per-provider, and for this, the correctness is up to the client.
     • `llm-chat-prompt-to-text prompt': From a prompt, return a string representation.
 This is not usually suitable for passing to LLMs, but for debugging purposes.